-Okay.
+"Okay.
 Three.
 Three times."
 Norma touched the corner of her lip with the tip of a fingernail, thinking, the woman must have molested Bride too.
 But she was in the third grade, she said.
-Maybe.
-Maybe.
-Is that why she couldn't forget her, went to see her with presents?
+Maybe...maybe...Is that why she couldn't forget her, went to see her with presents?
 Because she liked it?
 This was thick and getting thicker.
 Maybe Bride was an undeclared lesbian.
-But why would she be in the closet?
-The company was There were no more practically run by lesbians; their customers included trannies, straights, gaysanyone who took their looks seriously.
+But why would she be?
+The company was practically run by lesbians; their customers included trannies, straights, gays-anyone who took their looks seriously.
 No, no, not so thick, after all.
 Must be the guy.
 Lover man walks, she feels down, so she goes to make nice with a female child molester she helped convict.
 "Waiter!
 Honey.
 I've changed my mind.
 Bluveldt.
 Rocks.
 Double it. " The waiter winked.
-"You got it," he said, hitting 'got' with what must have earned him a promising telephone number in Missouri.
+"You got it," he said, hitting 'got' with what must have earned him a telephone number in Missouri.
 "Look, girl friend."
-Norma turned to Bride. " Think about it.
+Norma turned to Bride.
+"Think about it.
 What made you feel so sorry for her?"
 "I don't know.
 I guess I wanted to feel good about myself.
 Less disposable.
-Sofia, that's her name, was all I could think of, someone who would appreciate...some...without strings...
-"I get it." kicked up the level of satisfaction at her appearance.
-Just the "Really?
+Sofie, that's her name, was all I could think of, someone who would appreciate...some...without strings...
+"I get it."
+Che annual diamentali bless where leave they wouldn't be in "Really?
 Do you?"
-Absolutely.
-The dude splits, you feel like cow flop, you try to get your mojo back, but it s a bust.
+"Absolutely.
+The dude splits, you feel like cow flop, you try to get your mojo back, but it's a bust.
 Right?"
 "Right."
-"So we fix it." eedle, smooth as a baby s thumb.
-It was more than "How?"
+See Jan Diamonds cometimes.
+The But there they were strong "So we fix it."
+"How?"
 "Well not with no Bingo."
 "What then?"
-"Blingo! " You called?" asked the waiter.
+"Blingo!"
+"You called?" asked the waiter.